rebelvg/framework.VR/readme.txt

 Only officers and squad leaders will be able to call for respawn.
 If you, as mission maker, want to respawn people on the base_marker you can execute [] spawn murshun_spectator_reviveAllPlayers_fnc;
-If base_marker is not present, they will respawn on the position they first spawned in. in your tasks.
+in your tasks.
 Execute only once from the server side.

-Framework now supports random generation of radio frequencies for each squad.
-Can be useful for TVTs.
-To enable random frequency generation switch murshun_framework_generateRandomFreqs to true in the init.sqf Team roster and radio briefing will reflect all that data.
+If base_marker is not present, they will respawn on the position they first spawned in.

 Recommended settings for TVT missions. description.ext - enableDebugConsole = 0;